PrathamLearnsToCode/PrathamLearnsToCode/README.md

 ## About

-Pratham Grover.
-I am a fourth-year undergraduate student at [Delhi technological University](https://www.dtu.ac.in/).
-I'm a machine learning engineer and developer advocate based in India, having worked at Microsoft and scaled communities at [Google Developers](https://gdsc.community.dev/vellore-institute-of-technology-vit-vellore/).
-My other interests aside from machine learning are backend development and distributed systems.
-Always up to discuss on diffusion models, developer tools, health informatics, human-computer interaction, transhumanism, and literature!
+Hi, I'm Pratham Grover.
+I am a fourth-year undergraduate student pursuing biotechnology with a minor in AI&ML at [Delhi technological University](https://www.dtu.ac.in/).
+I'm a curious about machine works and love to automate everything around me.
+Besides ML, I am passionate about Astrophysics and Natural Language processing.

 <table>
   <tr>